nikhilbarhate99/Char-RNN-PyTorch/README.md

 # Char RNN PyTorch

-Minimalist code for character-level language modelling using LSTM in PyTorch.
+Minimalist code for character-level language modelling using Multi-layer Recurrent Neural Networks (LSTM) in PyTorch.
 The RNN is trained to predict next letter in a given text sequence.
 The trained model can then be used to generate a new text sequence resembling the original data.

 ## Requirements